rht-labs/enablement-docs/facilitation/00-setup/README.md

 * Ability to play sound from laptop
 * Strong WiFi (all delegates will need to be connected throughout the Enablement)
 * At least one break out area - ideally a small room near the main room
+* Pair programming - Monitors for the tables.
+One between two attendees (or mobs up to three).

 ## Shopping / Bring List